ICICI Prudential Life Insurance Company Limited

-In our opinion, and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required in accordance with the Insurance Act, 1938 (the “Insurance Act”), as amended from time to time, including amendment brought by Insurance Laws (Amendment), Act 2015 the Insurance Regulatory and Development Authority Act, 1999 (the “IRDA Act”), the Insurance Regulatory and Development Authority (Preparation of Financial Statements and Auditors' Report of Insurance Companies) Regulations, 2002 (the “IRDA Financial Statements Regulations”), orders/ directions/ circulars issued by the Insurance Regulatory and Development Authority of India (the “IRDAI”) and the Companies Act, 2013 (the “Act”), to the extent applicable, in the manner so required and give a true and fair view in conformity
+In our opinion, and to the best of our information and according to the explanations given to us, the aforesaid Standalone Financial Statements give the information required by the Insurance Act, 1938, as amended (the “Insurance Act”), the Insurance Regulatory and Development Authority of India Act, 1999 (the “IRDAI Act”), the Insurance Regulatory and Development Authority of India (Actuarial, Finance and Investment Functions of Insurers) Regulations, 2024 (the “IRDAI Regulations”), the orders/ directions/ circulars issued by the Insurance Regulatory and Development Authority of India (the “IRDAI”) and the Companies Act, 2013 (the “Act”), to the extent applicable, in the manner so required and give a true and fair view in conformity with the Accounting Standards specified under Section 133 of the Act read with the Companies (Accounting Standards) Rules, 2021, as amended (“Accounting Standards”) and other accounting principles generally accepted in India read with and which are not inconsistent with the accounting principles as prescribed in the IRDAI Regulations:

 BASIS FOR OPINION

 We conducted our audit in accordance with the Standards on Auditing (“SAs”) specified under section 143(10) of the Act.
 Our responsibilities under those SAs are further described in the Auditor's Responsibilities for the Audit of the Standalone Financial Statements section of our report.
-We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India together with the ethical requirements that are relevant to our audit of the standalone financial statements under the provisions of the Act and Rules thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on the standalone financial statements.
+We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India (the “ICAI”) together with the ethical requirements that are relevant to our audit of the Standalone Financial Statements under the provisions of the Act and the rules thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

 KEY AUDIT MATTERS